How Much Horsepower Does A Turbo Add?

 A turbo is one of the biggest ways to dramatically increase how much horsepower your engine puts out.

-While it’s true that you could see significant gains, don’t be fooled.
+While it’s true that you could see considerable gains, don’t be fooled.
 Real life isn’t like Instagram or the movies.

-You’ll need real expertise and a functioning shop (or to pay someone else a lot of money).
+You’ll need genuine expertise and a functioning shop (or to pay someone else a lot of money).

-You can’t walk up to your car and throw a turbo at it.
-There are so many other things to do.
+You can’t walk up to your car and toss a turbo at it.
+There are so many other things to accomplish.

 In this guide, I will explain to you how much horsepower a turbo adds.
 Think you’re up for it?